Permission-Based Marketing with Pardot

 We’re marketers, not lawyers.
 But let’s look at the big picture view of how these countries’ laws vary.

+If you do business in the European Union, Pardot has a feature that will create a cookie consent pop-up on your website.
+Pardot is smart enough to know, based on IP address, whether or not to display that pop-up.
 The EU’s GDPR and other data privacy directives can get very complicated very quickly.
 We thought it would be outside the scope of this article to get into details of it.
 Here is another resource that elaborates further on the EU’s data privacy and communication protection laws: The Beginner’s Guide to the GDPR.